This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Step 3: Top with logs for flame and fast warmth

 Once the smokeless fuel is glowing, add 1–2 kiln-dried logs on top.
 The smokeless fuel becomes your “engine” (steady heat), while the logs give you that lively flame picture.
+Top up little and often rather than overloading.

 Air controls: a simple approach that works in most cases